Heat measurement of quantum interference: Methods

 \subsection{Measurement setup}

-Measurements are performed in a cryogen-free dilution refrigerator at temperature of 50 mK with the setup shown in Supplementary Information II.
-To obtain scattering data $S_{21}$ of RF spectroscopy, using a VNA, a probe microwave tone is supplied to the input feedline through a 90 dB of attenuation distributed at various temperature stages of the fridge.
+Measurements are performed in a cryogen-free dilution refrigerator at temperature of 50 mK with the setup shown and described in Supplementary Information II.
+To perform RF scattering $S_{21}$ measurements, using a VNA, a probe microwave tone is supplied to the input feedline through a 90 dB of attenuation distributed at various temperature stages of the cryostat.
 The output probe signal is then passed through two cryogenic circulators, before being amplified first by a 40 dB cryogenic amplifier and then by a 40 dB room-temperature amplifier.
-The volatge $V_{\text{th}}$ is measured by a DC voltmeter through thermocoax line.
+For DC thermal measurements, the voltage $V_{\text{th}}$ is measured by a digital multimeter and lock-in amplifier through Thermocoax lines.
 The device is mounted in a tight copper holder and covered by an Al shield.